reproducible-reporting/reprepbuild/README.md

 To get started, follow the [documentation](https://github.com/reproducible-reporting/templates/blob/main/DOCUMENTATION.md) of the [templates](https://github.com/reproducible-reporting/templates) repository.
 RepRepBuild will be installed in your instance of the template, as part of the setup.
-(There is little point in installing RepRepBuild separately.)

 RepRepBuild emphasizes two kinds of reproducibility: